nrfconnect/Asset-Tracker-Template/docs/modules/cloud.md

 nRF Cloud over CoAP utilizes DTLS connection ID which allows the device to quickly re-establish a secure connection with the cloud after a network disconnection without the need for a full DTLS handshake.
 The module uses the nRF Cloud CoAP library to handle the CoAP communication and DTLS connection management.

 Below, the module’s main messages, configurations, and state machine are covered.
-Refer to the source files (`cloud_module.c`, `cloud_module.h`, and `Kconfig.cloud`) for implementation details.
+Refer to the source files (`cloud.c`, `cloud.h`, and `Kconfig.cloud`) for implementation details.

 ## Messages

 The cloud module publishes and receives messages over the zbus channel `CLOUD_CHAN`.
-All module message types are defined in `cloud_module.h` and used within `cloud_module.c`.
+All module message types are defined in `cloud.h` and used within `cloud.c`.

 ### Input Messages